devOpifex/obfuscator/README.md

 - `if` statements without curly braces, e.g.: `ìf(TRUE) 1 else 0`
 make sure they have the surrounding curly braces: `if(TRUE) {1} else {0}`
 - Functions without curly braces, e.g.: `\(x) x + 1` must be written as `\(x) {x + 1}`
+- Doesn't understand expressions in curly braces (outside of the `for`, `if`, function bodies, etc.)